What Chiropractic Assistant/Technician Majors Need to Know

 Online Chiropractic Assistant/Technician Programs

-In the 2018-2019 academic year, 4 schools offered some type of chiropractic assistant/technician program.
+In 2019-2020, 1 schools offered a chiropractic assistant/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|